 - Cools and dehumidifies the air around it.

-- Due to the single heating element, recovery is rather slow.
+- Due to the single heating element, recovery could be rather slow.

-The GEH50DFEJSR GeoSpring hybrid water heater comes with a 50-gallon tank.
-Therefore, this unit is ideal for a two-to-three-and-a-half-bath house.
+The GEH80DFEJSR GeoSpring hybrid water heater comes with a 80-gallon tank.
+Therefore, this unit is ideal for a four-to-five-and-a-half-bath house.
 Its first hour rating is 65 gallons, which is quite good considering the tank capacity it has.

 Like most hybrid units that heat water using ambient temperature, this model is designed to bring down your energy bill.
-According to the manufacturer, the GEH50DFEJSR GeoSpring hybrid water heater can save the average 2-4 person household anywhere between $160 and $300 every year.
+According to the manufacturer, the GEH80DFEJSR GeoSpring hybrid water heater can save the average 3-4 person household anywhere between $370 and $490 every year.
 The unit itself is estimated to consume about 1830 KWh per annum.

 Other features to expect from this hybrid water heater include: